shvmgrx/static-page/README.md

 This project is based on the HackMIT landing page.
 `https://github.com/techx/hackmit-splash`

-The `master` branch is deployed on https://2016.jacobshack.com.
+The `master` branch will be deployed at https://2016.jacobshack.com once it's ready.
-The `gh-pages` branch is deployed on https://2016.jacobshack.com/dev

 Testing
 -------